BombShellReaper/Dragonwilds-Linux-Server/README.md

 **Locate and edit DedicatedServer.ini**

-⚠️ **Unverified — check before trusting:** Sources disagree on the exact folder name here.
-The official Dragonwilds wiki and XGamingServer's docs both point to `Saved/Config/Linux/DedicatedServer.ini`, while a Steam Community post from someone self-hosting on Linux, and a separate community setup guide, both say `Saved/Config/LinuxServer/DedicatedServer.ini`.
-After your first run in Step 6, just check which folder actually exists on your system:

 find /home/your_username/rs_server/RSDragonwilds/Saved/Config -iname "DedicatedServer.ini"

-Then edit whichever path that returns:

 nano /home/your_username/rs_server/RSDragonwilds/Saved/Config/Linux/DedicatedServer.ini

+> [!WARNING]
+> Sources disagree on the exact folder name — some say `Saved/Config/Linux/`, others say `Saved/Config/LinuxServer/`.
+Run the `find` command above to confirm the real path on your box, then update the `CONFIG_FILE` variable in the Step 7 script to match.

 **Add or update the following in the config file:**